sideroad/recipe/README.md

 - Resolving libraries dependencies (Such as AMD, But It does not use `define` API)
 - Avoiding browser cache without using cache manifest when you update libraries
-- Multiple charset setting each script
+- Multiple charset setting for each script
-- Parallel script downloads
+- Parallel script downloads for web performance.
+This feature was realized by `head.js`

 ## Prepare to cook